Grinding away at Game Programming

 My worst fear came true, well my worst fear when writing iPhone code came true, Apple’s Xcode 6.01 update breaks the distribution of Cocos2d that is part of Kobold2d, making all the code downloadable from the book’s official webpage no longer compile.
 I left a comment, but I think I’m going to have to try tweeting at Steffen.
 But what I really need is a job, I’ve written entirely too many cover letters and got zero interviews as a result of TechVibes Tech Fest.
 I had two rounds of interviews for one opportunity in a single week, now radio silence for two weeks.
 I’m growing increasingly frustrated and am applying to more and more jobs far, far from Vancouver.

-Later: While reading through chapters and being unable to run any of the sample code or any code I’d previously written that used Kobold2d, I finally hit upon the bright idea, roll back to the previous version of Xcode which is possible via download from Apple’s developer website.
+Later: While reading through chapters and being unable to run any of the sample code or any code I’d previously written that used Kobold2d, I finally hit upon the bright idea, roll back to the previous version of Xcode which is possible via a download from Apple’s developer website.
 I’m not sure deliberately running old code is optimal, but I’d like to at least see some of the code run.
-Steffen recently made an announcement he has written a new book, Kobold2d is close to becoming abandonware, development is ongoing on cocos2d itself, but Steffen has moved on twice to his latest codebase/project which is called SpriteBuilder.
+Steffen was going to write a new book, Kobold2d is close to becoming abandonware, development was ongoing to cocos2d in 2014, but perhaps not now in 2026.

 Available Vintage Objective-C Programmer

-Although none of the effort I’ve put into learning iOS programming has proven profitable, after finishing “Learn Cocos2D 2” but before reading “Learn SpriteBuilder for iOS Game Development” I will probably work through an online iOS gamedev course created by the folks at bitfountain.io.
+Although none of the effort I’ve put into learning iOS programming has proven profitable, after finishing “Learn Cocos2D 2” but before reading “Learn SpriteBuilder for iOS Game Development” I will probably work through an online iOS gamedev course created by the folks at bitfountain.io, but in 2026 that course may no longer be online.

-This entry was originaly posted on , it was last edited on and is filed under: Technology and tagged: #yvrtech, Cocos2d, iPhone, Job Search, Objective-C.
+This entry was originaly posted on , it was last edited on and is filed under: Technology and tagged: Objective-C, Programming, Video Games.